Notable Collaborations and Awards

 1996 – Alliance of Confessing Evangelicals Founding Member

+Rosemary was a founding member of the council for the Alliance of Confessing Evangelicals.
 Leaders gathered in Cambridge to draft what became the Cambridge Declaration.
-Signatories included R. C. Sproul, David F. Wells, and Michael Horton.
+Signatories included R.C.
+Sproul, David F. Wells, and Michael Horton.

-1996 Maggie Sloan Crawford Award, Olivet Nazarene University
+2000 – Maggie Sloan Crawford Award, Olivet Nazarene University

-• High Christian ideals in their personal and professional lives.
+• high Christian ideals in their personal and professional lives

-• A strong commitment to service.
+• a strong commitment to service

-• Excellence in their respective fields, serving as role models for young women.
+• excellence in their respective fields, serving as role models for young women

 The award is named in honor of Maggie Sloan Crawford, the first graduate of Olivet Nazarene University.
 It was established by her four sons as a lasting tribute to her legacy.